BETA PHOTO: View from the trail when you first get to the beac...

 It does look like and egg.
 5.10 - 5.12 Sport routes on two sides, and some easier (5.7 - 5.9?) top ropeable slab climbs on the back (North?) side.
 It's an egg, it sits right on the beach so when there's sun, you'll be in the sun on one side of the rock.
 When there's fog, or rain, you're going to be exposed and cold.

-Rock is solid granite that's fairly easy on the fingers.
+Rock is solid serpentine and greywacke that's fairly easy on the fingers.

 Currently, I believe this is part of the state parks system, so there aren't any access issues, other than that the park closes at sunset.

 If you're going to climb the egg, and up for a challenge, you should try egghead, which is a "5.11b" that could easliy go for 5.12a other places in the area.

 The climbs on the beta photo below are as follows:

 3) This is your Brain on Drugs (5.12c)